tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 ```

 ### Refresh and Evaluate
 Regresh the data with batch insert and delete operations.
-The queries are evaluated at the start and after every 30 batches (default).
+The queries are evaluated at the start and after certain number of batches (default value is 30).
 The results and timelog are output to `results/`.
 ```sh
 ./driver.py refresh ~/sf1/csv/bi/composite-projected-fk/ --header -b [begin_date] -e [end_date] -r [read_frequency]
 ```

-Note, the queries are run at the start and after every 7 batch refreshes.
-So there is no need to run queries again.
-The options specified in the previous sections also work here.
+Since, the queries are performed during the refresh operations, there is no need to run queries again.
+The options for running queries also work here for choosing queries and parameters.
 After runnning Neo4j benchmark, you can compare the results
 ```sh
 # after running neo4j, compare thje
 ./driver.py compare
 ```

-### [optional] Run in Background
+### Summary
+If you get familiar with the procedures above, you can run `./driver.py bi`.
-The command `./driver.py bi` run `./driver.py load all [dara_dir]` and then `./driver.py refresh [dara_dir]`.
-This is all the job for BI workload.
+This command first runs `./driver.py load all [dara_dir]` and then `./driver.py refresh [dara_dir]`.
+These are all the jobs for BI workload.

 For scale factors larger than 100, the workload usually takes many hours.
 I prefer to use `nohup` to allow the process continue after I log out.
 Because releasing memory also takes time, we also add sleep time equal to 0.5 of the running time between query runs.
 Without sleep time, out-of-memory issue sometimes occurs.
 ```sh